|

 [Part 4] does not include business continuity management/resiliency issues involved with the cloud service.
 ISO/IEC 27031 addresses business continuity.

 [Part 4] does not provide guidance on how a cloud service provider should implement, manage and operate information security.
-Guidance on those can be found in ISO/IEC 27002 and ISO/IEC 27017.” [source: ISO/IEC 27036-4:2016]
+Guidance on those can be found in ISO/IEC 27002 and ISO/IEC 27017.”

 - Scope & purpose: part 4 guides the vendors and customers of cloud services on information security management for cloud services.

-- Status: published in 2016.
-Confirmed unchanged in 2022.
+- Status: the first edition of part 4 was published in 2016 and confirmed unchanged in 2022.

 - Personal comments: part 4 explicitly describes the information risks that it addresses.
 Full marks!

-Personal comments on all parts of ’27036
+Personal comments on all parts of ISO/IEC 27036

 - IT outsourcing and cloud computing services;